Jack's Mannequin

-Jack's Mannequin was an American rock band formed in 2004, hailing from Orange County, California.
+Jack's Mannequin is an American rock band formed in 2004, hailing from Orange County, California.
 The band originally began as a solo project for Andrew McMahon, the frontman of Something Corporate.

 The band was signed to Maverick Records and released Everything in Transit in August 2005, peaking at 37 on the Billboard 200.
 The Glass Passenger was released in 2008 on Sire Records, sold 49,000 copies in its first week, and peaked at number eight on the Billboard 200.
 People and Things was released October 4, 2011.
 Shortly afterward, it was announced that McMahon would discontinue releasing music under the name Jack's Mannequin, choosing to release music under his own name henceforth.

 On November 30, 2015, McMahon announced that he would reunite Jack's Mannequin for a tenth-anniversary tour of Everything In Transit.
+The band has since reunited for shows in 2024 and 2025.

 History

 Formation and Everything in Transit (2004–07)

 Andrew McMahon began his musical career as the lead vocalist and pianist for the Orange County piano rock band Something Corporate.
 The primary impulse behind McMahon's solo project, Jack's Mannequin, was a song he recorded in December 2003 titled "Locked Doors".
 He felt the song had too different a style from previous Something Corporate material to be one of their songs.
 He realized that if he ever decided to release it, it would be on a solo album rather than a Something Corporate record.
 Exhausted from months of touring in late summer 2004, the band decided to take a temporary break.
 During his time off, McMahon laid down piano and vocal tracks for a song on Hidden in Plain View's Life in Dreaming and two songs on Tommy Lee's Tommyland: The Ride.

 While Something Corporate's other songwriter and lead guitarist Josh Partington created a side project of his own called Firescape, McMahon started writing his own songs.
 He did not expect the songs to be released.
 McMahon took a more therapeutic approach in writing these songs, resulting in a more personal and intimate testament of his songwriting.
 McMahon stated in an interview that they dealt with "coming home, and having home be way different than I had remembered it [...], abandoning a lot of people, and things, that I had normally been so attached to [...], exploring and being okay with myself, and not having to make excuses for who I am, and accepting who I am."
 Although he just planned on recording these songs, they began to take shape collectively.
 He paid for the production out of his own pocket, which ultimately led to a record deal with Maverick Records.